· 10 min read

 What This Means for Your Existing v1 Servers

-If you have MCP servers in production today, nothing breaks on July 28.
+If you have MCP servers in production today, nothing broke on July 28.
 To recap:

 - v1 servers keep working.
 Deprecations have a one-year grace period.